energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - No
      - No
    * - InitialFinalReservoirLevel
-     - Numerical
+     - Boolean
-     - Soc of the reservoir initial and final reservoir levels, if the constraint is activated
+     - If 1 (True), enforces initial and final reservoir levels based on ReservoirLevelInitial/Final defaults or historical ReservoirLevels file.
+If 0 (False), these constraints are relaxed.
      - Hydro Parameters
      - No
      - Yes
    * - Interconnections
      - File path
-     - Table with the historical flows between zones
+     - Table with the historical physical flows between zones (positive flow from first zone to second).
+Used for flows to/from non-simulated zones (Rest of World).
+Path relative to Database directory or absolute.
      - Spatial Data
      - No
      - Yes